-- 1 tbsp sesame seeds raw
+- 1 tablespoon sesame seeds raw

 - Preheat oven to 400 degrees F.

-- Heat 1 tbsp oil in a medium saute pan over medium heat.
+- Heat 1 tablespoon oil in a medium saute pan over medium heat.
 Add 1 red onion thinly sliced and saute until softened.
 Reduce heat to medium-low, season the onions with a pinch of salt, and continue to cook until caramelized.
 Add a splash of water if the pan is too dry.
-When the onions are caramelized, about 20 minutes later, add 1 tbsp balsamic vinegar.
+When the onions are caramelized, about 20 minutes later, add 1 tablespoon balsamic vinegar.
 Remove from heat and cool.

 - Lightly dust a clean work counter with flour.
 Roll out the puff pastry into a 10x12 inch rectangle.
 Cut the rectangle into 6 rectangles, about 5x4 inches.
-Place a small amount of the mushrooms in the center of each, followed by the caramelized onions, 2 tbsp fontina, and 2 ounces sausage.
+Place a small amount of the mushrooms in the center of each, followed by the caramelized onions, 2 tablespoon fontina, and 2 ounces sausage.